TL;DR

 So, let’s do it.

-Why you absolutely must have a suggestion box policy?
+Why do you need a suggestion box policy?

-Let me answer this question from two perspectives: what does having the policy mean for the company, and why is it important for employees.
+Two perspectives matter: what the policy does for the company, and why it matters to employees.

 Part I. The company